yugr/valgrind-preload/README.md

 _all newly started processes_ so any malfunction may permanently break your system.
 It's thus highly recommended to only do this in a chroot or VM.

+Library can be customized through environment variables:
+* PREGRIND\_LOG\_PATH - log to files inside this directory, rather than to stderr
+* PREGRIND\_FLAGS - additional flags for Valgrind (e.g. `--track-origins=yes`)
+* PREGRIND\_VERBOSE - print diagnostic info
+* PREGRIND\_DISABLE - disable instrumentation
+* PREGRIND\_BLACKLIST - name of file with wildcard patterns of files which should not be instrumented

 # Build

 To build the tool, simply run make from top directory.